victorcavero14/DP/README.md

 ## General Description

-This repository contains exercises, labs and the final proyect of the subject.
+This repository contains exercises, labs and the final project of the subject.

 ## Author